Speenhamland Primary School

 - 4.4: How does the school manage the administration of medicines?

 The school has a standard form for parents to complete.
 Records are kept of all medicines being administered by staff.
-A list of children having conditions that may require urgent or specialist treatment is held centrally with photo information.
-A double locking system is provided for certain medicines and staff are trained regularly following guidelines from medical professionals.
+A list of children having conditions that may require urgent or specialist treatment is held centrally.
+A locked cabinet is provided for certain medicines and staff are trained regularly following guidelines from medical professionals.
 Agreements are made with children, parents and staff as to when, where and how daily medicines are stored and administered.
 Medicines are only administered with the consent of the Headteacher.

 - 4.5: How does the school provide help with personal care where this is needed, eg. help with toileting, eating etc?